Veterans’ RightsAn independent resource for veterans

-The Board finds that the Veteran's renal disease, including stage 3 chronic renal insufficiency, is due to his in-service exposure to contaminated water at Camp Lejeune and grants service connection for this condition.
+The Board has determined that the Veteran's renal disease, including stage 3 chronic renal insufficiency, is due to exposure to contaminated water at Camp Lejeune during his active service.

 This is a plain-language summary generated by AI from a public Board of Veterans’ Appeals decision.
 It can contain errors — always verify against the original.
 Look up the original decision on VA.gov (opens in a new tab) using citation 1801296.